 We embrace that change.
 In the interest of encouraging the next generation, we are delighted to award the Honey & Wax Book Collecting Prize, an annual prize of $1000 for an outstanding book collection conceived and built by a young woman.

-We encourage applicants to review the collections of our past winners, featured on our website, to get a sense of the focus and depth we hope to see.
+We encourage applicants to review the collections of our past winners, featured on our website, to get a sense of the focus and depth we reward.

 - Personal information: your name, date of birth, mailing address, telephone number, and email address.

 - An essay of no more than 1500 words describing the purpose, history, and ultimate ambition of the collection.
 What inspired you to begin collecting?
 How has your focus developed over time?
 What are the most interesting or surprising books in the collection to date?
 Which were you most excited to find?

 - A bibliography of at least 20, but no more than 50, items in the collection arranged by author, date, or another principle of your choice.
 Each entry should include, at minimum, the following information: author, title, place of publication, publisher, date, and a brief description.

 - A wish list of the three books you would most like to add to the collection, explaining your reasoning.

 Photographs of your collection are welcome, but not required, and will not serve as a substitute for careful bibliographic description.
 The Honey & Wax Prize is not affiliated with the National Collegiate Book Collecting Contest (The Susan Tane Prize for Student Book Collectors), and qualified contestants are encouraged to apply to both.